openfaas/docs/docs/deployment/openshift.md

 #### Set a custom ImagePullPolicy

-Openshift allows you to control the conditions for when the Docker images for your functions are pulled onto a node.
+OpenShift allows you to control the conditions for when the Docker images for your functions are pulled onto a node.
 This is configured through an [imagePullPolicy](https://docs.openshift.com/container-platform/3.11/dev_guide/managing_images.html#image-pull-policy).

 There are three options: